-Facilities are available for graduate work in almost all areas of study within electrical and computer engineering, and for both experimental and theoretical/computational research.
-Graduate activities of the department are housed in the Engineering Education and Research Center, and in several special-purpose laboratories located in the Peter O'Donnell Jr. building and on the J. J. Pickle Research Campus.
-Numerous facilities for experimental research are provided within these well-equipped research laboratories.
-Among the resources available for computationally intensive research is the Texas Advanced Computing Center, also housed on the J. J. Pickle Research campus.
-In addition, The University of Texas Libraries provide a rich source of literature to support graduate activities in electrical and computer engineering, including free online access to essentially all important journals.
+Facilities are available for graduate work in almost all areas of study within electrical and computer engineering.
+Graduate student offices and well-equipped laboratories are housed in the Engineering Education and Research Center on main campus and in the Microelectronics and Engineering Center on the J. J. Pickle Research Campus.
+Among the resources available for computationally intensive research is the Texas Advanced Computing Center (physically also housed on the J. J. Pickle Research campus).
+In addition, The University of Texas Libraries provide a rich source of literature to support graduate student activities in electrical and computer engineering, including free online access to academic journals.